Intersection cohomology of the moduli space of Higgs bundles on a genus 2 curve: Quick review of intersection cohomology and decomposition theorem

-\begin{defn} Keep the notation as above.
-We say that a stratum is \ita{relevant} if \end{defn} The decomposition theorem for semismall maps takes a particularly simple form: the only contributions come from the relevant strata $Y_{\alpha}$ and they consist of nontrivial summands $IC_{\overline{Y}_{\alpha}}(\mathcal{L_{\alpha}})$, where the local systems $\mathcal{L}_{\alpha}$ turn out to have finite monodromy.
-Let $Y_{\alpha}$ be a relevant stratum, $y\in Y_{\alpha}$ and let $F_1,\ldots, F_l$ be the irreducible $(\dim Y_{\alpha})-$dimensional components of the fibre $f^{-1}(y)$.
-The monodromy of the $F_i 's$ defines a group homomorphism $\rho_{\alpha}:\pi_1(Y_{\alpha})\rightarrow S_l$ from the fundamental group of $Y_{\alpha}$ to the group of permutations of the $F^i$'s.
+For semismall maps, the only supports are the relevant strata and their contributions to the pushforward of $IC_X$ consist of nontrivial summands $IC_{\overline{Y}_{\alpha}}(\mathcal{L_{\alpha}})$, where the local systems $\mathcal{L}_{\alpha}$ are given by the top cohomology of the fibres and turn out to have finite monodromy.
+More precisely, let $Y_{\alpha}$ be a relevant stratum, $y\in Y_{\alpha}$ and let $F_1,\ldots, F_l$ be the irreducible $(\dim Y_{\alpha})-$dimensional components of the fibre $f^{-1}(y)$.
+The monodromy of the $F_i$'s defines a group homomorphism $\rho_{\alpha}:\pi_1(Y_{\alpha})\rightarrow \mathfrak{S}_l$ from the fundamental group of $Y_{\alpha}$ to the group of permutations of the $F^i$'s.
 The representation $\rho_{\alpha}$ defines a local system $\mathcal{L}_{\alpha}$ on $Y_{\alpha}$.
-In this case the semisimplicity of the local system $\mathcal{L}_{\alpha}$ is an elementary consequence of the fact that the monodromy factors through a finite group, then by Maschke theorem it is a direct sum of irreducible representations.
-As a result, the local systems will be semisimple, that is it will be a direct sum of simple local systems.
+In this case the semisimplicity of the local system $\mathcal{L}_{\alpha}$ is an elementary consequence of the fact that the monodromy factors through a finite group, so by Maschke theorem it is a direct sum of irreducible representations.
+As a result, the local systems $\mathcal{L}_{\alpha}$ will be semisimple, i.e. they will be a direct sum of simple local systems.
 With this notation, the statement of the decomposition theorem for semismall maps is the following.
+For the proof we refer to \cite{BBD}, \cite{Sa} and \cite{dCM1}.

 \begin{thm}[\gr{Decomposition theorem for semismall maps}] Let $f:X\rightarrow Y$ be a semismall map of algebraic varieties and let $\Lambda_{rel}$ the set of relevant strata.
 For each $Y_{\alpha}\in \Lambda_{rel}$ let $\mathcal{L}_{\alpha}$ the corresponding local system with finite monodromy defined above.
 Then there exists a canonical isomorphism in the derived category of constructible sheaves